FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 We will be setting up on port `443` with HTTPS here, though you may perform the same setup without HTTPS, which simply means moving the setup to the non-HTTPS block in the respective config file.
 I will cover HTTPS only going forward and, of course, the optional `basic auth` without HTTPS is meaningless.

 #### Apache / httpd
 Apache / HTTPD [supports this by default](https://httpd.apache.org/docs/2.4/en/mod/mod_proxy.html), nothing more than a config addition needed.
-The module responsible for this is `mod_proxy_connect.so` and should is precompiled and included everywhere you can get Apache to my knowledge.
+The module responsible for this is `mod_proxy_connect.so` and should be precompiled and included everywhere you can get Apache to my knowledge.
 The addition happens on the level of a `virtualHost`

 <details open><summary>Apache Config to enable <code>HTTP_CONNECT</code> and restrict it to localhost:22</summary>